MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

     PROG:P3PL:pick.up:A3SG spear and rock be.small
     '(He/she/it) (was/is/will be) picking up (a/some) spear(s) and (a/some) small rock(s)'

 Verbs are not marked for tense, so this may refer to a past, present, or future event.
 Also, the gender of the person is ambiguous, and indefinite inanimate nouns may be either singular or plural.
-In this way, 'He was picking up a spear and small rocks and 'She is picking up spears and a small rock are both valid translations for the above gloss in the right context.
+In this way, 'He was picking up a spear and small rocks' and 'She is picking up spears and a small rock' are both valid translations for the above gloss in the right context.
 Lastly, all of the parenthetical information in the fourth line makes it very hard to read.

 There are a number of conventions used in this document that exist to make the glosses easier to read, which are listed below: